 Service Premium per pupil Pupils in year groups reception to Year 11 recorded as an Ever 6 service child or in receipt of a child pension from the Ministry of Defence £310

-Our Pupil Premium Champions are; Mr M Robertshaw (Acting Assistant Head) and Mrs M Scott
+Our Pupil Premium Champions are; Mr M Robertshaw (Assistant Head) and Mr S Robinson

 Sports Premium funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
 The sport funding can only be spent on sport and PE provision in schools.